JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 # Problems With Existing Solutions

-In the thesis Dolstra does an analysis of several existing package management / software deployment systems; low level tools like RPM, Source Deployment Models like FreeBSD Ports and Gentoo, monolithic deployment models like Windows / MacOS.
-Here is a compiled list of problems[^7]:
+In the thesis, Dolstra does an analysis of several existing package management / software deployment systems; low level tools like RPM, Source Deployment Models like FreeBSD Ports and Gentoo, monolithic deployment models like Windows / MacOS.
+Here is a compiled list of some of the  problems one might face on these systems[^7]:

 - Non-atomic upgrades / inability to rollback.
 - Applications must be monolithic and statically contain all dependencies (leads to large bundle sizes, and inflexibility).